Shoring up your power supply in the Coromandel region

 The speed of change in electricity generation technology means there is higher risk at this time of developing a new distribution network at a high cost.
 A medium-term lower cost option allows us to better understand the speed of change in technology and how communities want to generate and use electricity while meeting current reliability and resilience challenges.

 As a regulated business, the cost of maintaining and enhancing the performance of our network is passed back to our customers through your retailer on your power bill.
 This means we need a solution that is cost-effective.

 To help give you an idea of how your bill may be impacted, we’ve estimated the increase in distribution charges that will take affect from March 2023.

 Although this is based on moving forward with modern diesel generators (if this aligns with your priorities as a community), it provides a better understanding of how your prices may be affected.
 The impact on your electricity bill will depend on your circumstances and how your retailer chooses to repackage these changes for you.

 We’re in the early stages of this project.
-As a first step, we’re working through ensuring that we deliver the solution that best meets the needs of your community and aligns with your priorities and values.
+As a first step, we’re workedthrough ensuring that we deliver the solution that best meets the needs of your community and aligns with your priorities and values.

-As well as talking to retailers, we’re engaging with representatives from Thames-Coromandel District Council, Iwi, and other key stakeholders within your community.
+As well as talking to you, we’re talking with retailers, engaging with representatives from Thames-Coromandel District Council, Iwi, and other key stakeholders within your community.
 To ensure they are all well informed and can share their views, as well as helping us raise awareness and communicate our progress along the way.